amyspencerproject/time-tracking-dashboard-vite/README.md

 - Not sure the best approach for handling the larger data set that is `data`.
 Would it be alright to pull each object out into a variable named for it's category and then just handle data separatly?
 Or should you always keep the data source as the primary place to get data from?

 ### Continued development

+- Not satisfied with how the way I pulled the selected time frame data out of the data.json file.
+- The ReportCard JSX could be reduced to just one `<div>` if the svg icons were not inline.
+I haven't use svg's in sprite and I think this would be the way to get the icons into a form where they could be part of the data and pulled into the JSX by being `map()-ed` over.

 ### Useful resources